thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 >
 > -- Dave Farley, [Continuous Integration and Feature Branching](http://www.davefarley.net/?p=247)

 Continuous Integration was exactly introduced to obtain faster feedback to have better, greater insights into the effects of changes.
 Faster feedback requires more frequent commits into mainline.
-This forces us to work in smaller increments, resulting in better, more maintainable code.
-More frequent commits result in smaller changesets, less risks.
-In the end, achieving single-piece flow which in turn increases quality and IT delivery throughput together with reducing lead time for change and time to market.
-Inevitable, this also reduces costs.
+Forcing us to work in smaller increments, resulting in better, more maintainable code.
+More frequent commits means smaller changesets and less risks.
+In the end, achieving a single-piece flow which in turn increases quality and IT delivery throughput together with reducing lead time for change and time to market.
+Inevitable, this all comes with reduced costs.

-To obtain all of this, this means no branches!
+This means: **Don't use branches!**

-Over the past decade, branching became a standard in most teams.
+Over the past decade, branching became a standard for most teams.
 But it does not bring any benefits to the bottom line: deliver quality software in production at speed.
-They actually slow us down and impact quality!
-If they can be avoided, team's productivity and confidence will increase by an incredible order of magnitude.
+In fact, they essentially slow us down and impact quality!
+When they can be avoided, a team's productivity and confidence will drastically increase.

 ## Acknowledgments